 While delivering a stark message on the scale and severity of the climate challenge, the film also has a hopeful message, exploring the efforts being made around the world to bring CO2 out of the atmosphere and pave the way for a reduction in global temperatures.

 Ms Conners and the documentary’s director of photography, Harun Mehmedinović, filmed the Orkney segment of Ice on Fire in 2017, focusing on Orbital Marine Power’s tidal turbine and the work of the European Marine Energy Centre (EMEC).

 Filming in the islands was supported by the Digital Media Orkney Project, which is funded by LEADER and co-managed by Highlands and Islands Enterprise and Orkney Islands Council.

 Ms Conners said: “Orkney was an incredible location and the renewable energy technologies in Orkney are unparalled, truly.
 We had a very good shoot on board the SR2000 with James Murray and Chris Milne of Orbital Marine Power, and Neil Kermode was kind enough to give us a tour of EMEC, a very rational and good idea to help new tidal technologies get started.
 As such we were impressed with the support for tidal which can be such a powerful addition to solving climate disruption.

-“Thanks also to Orcadians for their kind hospitality and to Dave Flanagan for his support in getting the film shot in Orkney.”
+“Thanks also to Orcadians for their kind hospitality and to the Digital Media Orkney Project for their support in getting the film shot in Orkney.”